Floating

 Practice Personalization

-Personalization is the most crucial aspect of a successful email marketing campaign.
+Personalization is the most crucial aspect of effective email campaigns.
 Personalized emails bring back the same level of interest as a handwritten letter and are known to grab the attention of your reader.

 • Send a personalized welcome email every time someone signs up for your email list;

-• Use dynamic content tags or fields that are personalized based on the actions taken by your customers.
+• Use dynamic content tags or fields that are personalized based on the actions taken by your existing customers;

 • Send a personalized coupon code based on their purchase history.